ta-tang/querqy-docs/docs/source/smui/index.rst

 DEVELOPMENT SETUP
 -----------------

+Make sure you have the following services installed
+- sbt (to 'run' the project)
+- node.js, npm
+	→ Check if the modue “esutils” is installed
+- database (follow the steps mentioned in "Step 1: Create and configure database (SQL level)") Ohterwise smui will not execute.

 For developing new features and test the application with different type of configuration, it is recommended to create a local development configuration of the application (instead of the productive one